tari-project/rfcs/src/RFC-0190_Mempool.md

 their removal from the Unconfirmed Pool.
 When a potential blockchain reorganization occurs that invalidates previously assembled blocks, the transactions used to construct these discarded blocks can be moved back into the Unconfirmed Pool.
 This ensures that high-priority transactions are not lost during reorganization and can be included in future blocks.
-The Reorg Pool is an internal, isolated Mempool component and cannot be accessed or queried from outside.
+The Reorg Pool is an internal Mempool component that is not directly accessible, but its state can be queried through the Mempool's public interface (e.g., via `get_state`, `get_tx_state_by_excess_sig`, and `retrieve_by_excess_sigs`).

 Functional behavior required of the Reorg Pool:
 - Copies of the transactions used recently in blocks **MUST** be stored in the Reorg Pool.
-- Transactions in the Reorg Pool **MAY** be discarded after a set expiration threshold has been reached.
+- Transactions in the Reorg Pool **MAY** be discarded after a set block-height expiration horizon (`expiry_height`, default: 5 blocks) has been reached.
 - When reorganization is detected, all affected transactions found in the Reorg Pool **MUST** be moved back to the Unconfirmed Pool and removed from the Reorg Pool.
+Additionally, all transactions currently in the Unconfirmed Pool **MUST** be drained and re-validated, as previously valid transactions may no longer be valid after the reorg.
+  Double-spending transactions in the Reorg Pool (whose inputs are spent by new blocks in the reorg) **MUST** be discarded.

 ### Mempool